procore-oss/backstage-plugin-announcements/README.md

 ## Special thanks & Disclaimer

-We want to thank K-Phoen for creating the announcement plugins found [here](https://github.com/K-Phoen/backstage-plugin-announcements).
-Their work has been invaluable in providing a foundation for our development efforts, and we are grateful for the time and effort they put into creating this plugin.
+We want to thank [K-Phoen](<(https://github.com/K-Phoen/backstage-plugin-announcements)>) and [Procore-oss](https://github.com/procore-oss/backstage-plugin-announcements) for their work and contributions to the announcements plugin.
+They have provided an excellent foundation for announcements within our organization.

-In the spirit of Procore’s values of openness, our focus will be on meeting our internal needs, meaning we are making changes to the plugin that are incompatible with the original.
-We are happy to share it with the community and welcome all pull requests and issues.
+To meet Clark's internal needs and desires we are making many changes and enhancements to the announcements plug-in.
+We are excited to share the changes with the community at large and welcome feedback and contributions.